Creating Accessible Content (WCAG 2.0 Conformance)

-- may not be able to access information as presented by an author in the default presentation of that content (for example, a multi-column layout or a page with heavy use of color and/or images).
+- may not be able to access information as presented by an author in a standard two dimensional, multi-column, colored web page layout

-- may use audio-only, or alternative visual display such as large text or high contrast.
+- may use an audio-only, or alternative visual display such as large text or high contrast.

 Info and Relationships (1.3.1)